Towards Structurally Explainable Machine-Generated Text Detection: A Graph-Perspective Framework: Preliminary

 \textbf{MGT Detection.} The MGT detection problem can be formulated as a classification task.
 Take an example of a binary hypothesis testing task.
 Given a pair of training sets,

 consisting of human-generated and machine-generated text sequences, respectively, drawn from the distributions\footnote{The length of the observed text sequences is not fixed and can be modeled as a random variable.
 This variability is implicitly captured in the distributions $P_h$ and $P_m$.} $P_h$ and $P_m$, the objective is to classify a newly observed text sequence $\mathbf{S}_o$ as either human-generated or machine-generated.
-A detection mechanism is a function $f:(\mathcal{T}_h,\mathcal{T}_m,\mathbf{S}_o)\mapsto \widehat{Y}$, where $\widehat{Y}\in \{0,1\}$, the index $0$ represents the null hypothesis (human generated) and $1$ represents the alternative hypothesis (machine generated).
-The detection error is quantified by the risk function $P(f(\mathcal{T}_h,\mathcal{T}_m,\mathbf{S}_o) \neq Y)$, where $Y \in \{0,1\}$ denotes the ground-truth hypothesis label.